mobilecause/cardconnect/README.md

 ### Inquire Service

-CardConnect documentation on this service can be found here: http://developer.cardconnect.com/cardconnect-api/#inquire-service
+CardConnect documentation for this service can be found here: http://developer.cardconnect.com/cardconnect-api/#inquire-service

 Example: